aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 };
 ```

 That's it!
-Now, we are ready to do some gRPC calls!
+Now, you are ready to do some gRPC calls!

 ## Call the gRPC services

-In this section, we will get partitions  ArmoniK.
+In this section, you will get partitions ArmoniK.

 ::alert{type="info"}
 We chose ListPartitionsservice as it is a simple service and the data feedback is sure to happen.
 You may use another service if you so choose.
 If you do, we recommend to [run some samples](https://aneoconsulting.github.io/ArmoniK/installation/linux/verify-installation#samples) in ArmoniK to make sure that the service will return some data.